daiser/pyflow/README.md

 ```
 No more than 5 values will pass through this pipe.

 You can chain as many processors as you like.
-At least, as you are
+At least, until you are
 not out of memory.
 Or you PC.

 ### filter(filterFunction)